Illegal Evictions

 • Taking the tenant's property out of the apartment

+Call the police.
 If you are told, "Sorry, that's a civil matter," don't give up!
-Tell them you read that the law recently changed.
-It is now a class A misdemeanor for any person to try to illegally evict a tenant (under Real Property Actions and Proceedings Law Section 768).
-A landlord may also be liable for civil penalties in addition to the criminal charges.
-Tell them you would like the matter investigated.
+Inform them that the law changed in 2019, and it is now a class A misdemeanor for any person to attempt to illegally evict a tenant (under Real Property Actions and Proceedings Law Section 768).
+A person may also be liable for civil penalties in addition to the criminal charges.
+Ask the officer to create a police report to document the incident.
+Inform them that you would like the matter to be investigated.

 What else can I do?

 Some cities (such as New York City) have other laws that protect tenants.
-Make sure you know what the law is in your town.
+Make sure you are familiar with the laws in your city or town.

 For more information, please click here to see the article titled "General Eviction Information" on our website